 You don’t have to go far for this famous Vertical special.
 Ask to sit on their patio that allows dogs and overlooks the pond, order a Bloody Mary, and prepare yourself.
 We’ll leave some of the delight of this surprise to Vertical itself, but don’t let your jaw drop when you see the chicken AND waffle that is only one part of this extravagant drink.

-Daytime: Hike Jim Creek Trail
+Daytime: Explore Jim Creek Trail

-Morning: Cruise for Coffee
+Morning: Coffee for Two

 Afternoon: Explore New Trails

 After you’ve fueled up for the day, head over to the Experimental Forest just west of downtown Fraser on County Road 73.
-Here you’ll find miles of hiking, running, and mountain biking trails.
+Here you’ll find miles of trails ideal for x-country skiing, hiking, snowshoeing, and mountain biking trails.
 It’s a huge forested area without heavy traffic, making it a great place to explore with your pup.
 Hop on the Creekside trail and link up to Flume for great views of Byers Peak.
 These two trails make a 5 mile loop, if you’re interested in a longer hike without much change in elevation.
 This is also a great intermediate biking trail.
 For a slightly smoother, shorter trail, head to the other side of CR 73 to check out Northwest Passage, which is about 1.5 miles each direction.

 Experienced mountain bikers have multiple more advanced trail options to explore, such as Tipperary, Backscratch, or Chainsaw.